vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass_code.md

 We add a handle to the RenderPass we are going to create, and an array of framebuffers.
 This array will be equivalent to the _swapchainImages and _swapchainImageViews.

-On the cpp side, we add it to the init function, after the others vk_engine.cpp
+On the cpp side, we add it to the init function, after the others. vk_engine.cpp

 ```cpp